FieldLevel/FieldLevelPlaybook/README.md

 yalc add @fieldlevel/playbook
 ```

-Any subsequent usage of `yalc push` will automatically update the package in the consuming project until you run:
+Any subsequent usage of `yalc publish` will build and update the package in the consuming project until you run:

 ```
 yalc remove @fieldlevel/playbook